 Step 6 - Research in the church records

+- Then, you need to contact the parish priest.
 It is often difficult to do this research remotely, however you can give it a try.
-Here is a model form, we added a sentence in the end mentioning an offer, thanking him all the same and asking for a reply anyway, where he might tell you why he could not help you.
+Here is a model form, we added a sentence in the end mentioning an offer, thanking the priest all the same and asking for a reply anyway, where he might tell you why he could not help you.
 The record books you need may be missing, and this piece of information may be helpful too.
-If the place you are researching is small, there will surely be just one parish church, so if you just address your request to the "Parrocchia di" the request will reach your parish.
-There are some points to consider when you ask a parish priest to do research for you:
+If the place you are researching is small, there will surely be just one parish church, so if you just address your request to the "Parrocchia di (name of place)" the request will reach your parish.

-- Time: A parish priest is usually very busy with his parishioners, duties, administrative functions etc. A research requires long hours.
+- The Time: A parish priest is usually very busy with his parishioners, duties, administrative functions etc. A research requires long hours.

-- Place: books are usually kept in the church, and the priest does not often live there.
+- The Place: books are usually kept in the church, and the priest does not often live there.
 The church locals may be cold and uncomfortable

-- Experience: this is the field of archivists and specialists, and not all parish priests have the time, expertise, patience and eyesight necessary.
+- The Experience: this is the field of archivists and specialists, and not all parish priests have the time, expertise, patience and eyesight necessary.
 It may be a problem for them to make copies for you, if there is no photocopier in the place, or take a digital picture and send it.